Migration from EasyEngine v3¶

 Post installation steps¶

-After installing WordOps, if all your sites are still working properly, you can start using WordOps the same way than EasyEngine.
-For sites previously created with EasyEngine, you will have to changes some settings in their configuration to use WordOps new configurations.
+After installing WordOps, if all your sites are still working properly, you can start using WordOps the same way as EasyEngine.
+For sites previously created with EasyEngine, you will have to change some settings in their configuration to use WordOps new configurations.
 This can be done with the command

 wo site update or by editing manually their configuration with the command